TD Bank Group Newsroom

 TD Bank Group Management Proxy Circular Now Available

 TORONTO, Feb.
-21, 2013 /CNW/ - TD Bank Group (TD) today announced that it has mailed its Notice of Annual Meeting of Common Shareholders and Management Proxy Circular to common shareholders of The Toronto-Dominion Bank.
+20, 2014 /CNW/ - TD Bank Group ("TD" or the "Bank") today announced that it has mailed its Notice of Annual Meeting of Common Shareholders and Management Proxy Circular to common shareholders of The Toronto-Dominion Bank.
 The document is also available online at www.td.com/investor/proxy.jsp.

-The Board, on a recommendation from its Human Resources Committee, set Mr. Clark's total direct compensation for 2012 at $10.75 million, a five per cent decrease from 2011.
-In making this decision, the committee considered a number of factors, including TD's strong results as well as the impact of litigation reserves reported during 2012.
+The Board, on a recommendation from its Human Resources Committee, set Mr. Clark's total direct compensation for 2013 at $10.3 million, a 4 per cent decrease from 2012.
+In making this decision, the committee considered a number of factors, including TD's performance against financial and non-financial objectives as well as performance relative to peer organizations.

 About TD Bank Group

-The Toronto-Dominion Bank and its subsidiaries are collectively known as TD Bank Group (TD).
-TD is the sixth largest bank in North America by branches and serves approximately 22 million customers in four key businesses operating in a number of locations in key financial centres around the globe: Canadian Personal and Commercial Banking, including TD Canada Trust and TD Auto Finance Canada; Wealth and Insurance, including TD Waterhouse, an investment in TD Ameritrade, and TD Insurance; U.S. Personal and Commercial Banking, including TD Bank, America's Most Convenient Bank, and TD Auto Finance U.S.; and Wholesale Banking, including TD Securities.
-TD also ranks among the world's leading online financial services firms, with more than 8.5 million online customers.
-TD had CDN$811 billion in assets on October 31, 2012.
+The Toronto-Dominion Bank and its subsidiaries are collectively known as TD Bank Group ("TD" or "the Bank").
+TD is the sixth largest bank in North America by branches and serves over 22 million customers in three key businesses operating in a number of locations in financial centres around the globe: Canadian Retail, including TD Canada Trust, TD Auto Finance Canada, TD Wealth, TD Direct Investing, and TD Insurance; U.S. Retail, including TD Bank, America's Most Convenient Bank, TD Auto Finance U.S., and an investment in TD Ameritrade; and Wholesale Banking, including TD Securities.
+TD also ranks among the world's leading online financial services firms, with approximately 8 million active online and mobile customers.
+TD had CDN$862.0 billion in assets on October 31, 2013.
 The Toronto-Dominion Bank trades under the symbol "TD" on the Toronto and New York Stock Exchanges.